-During the breeding season, male white-throateds merrily sing all day long from brushy woods and lightly wooded thickets.
+During the breeding season, male White-throated Sparrows merrily sing all day long from brushy woods and lightly wooded thickets.

 There are two color “morphs:” a tan-stripe and a white-stripe.
 The blackish-tan stripes are set against a duller tan, whereas the white-striped morph has brilliant white stripes set off by deep black bands.
 The tan morph may have a slightly streaked breast.

-White-throateds prefer insects and seeds, but during the winter will take advantage of fruit left on trees.
+White-throated Sparrows prefer insects and seeds, but during the winter will take advantage of fruit left on trees.
 They are a favorite of backyard bird feeders because they love white millet.
-All Seasons’ specialty mixes that are perfect for white-throated sparrows include Cabin Mix and Spectrum.
+All Seasons’ specialty mixes that are perfect for White-throated Sparrows include Cabin Mix and Spectrum.
 Already have one of these?
 Try adding a feeder with our Kracker Jax mix.
-Although it doesn’t have millet, the white-throateds enjoy the pre-shelled sunflowers and cracked corn.
+Although it doesn’t have millet, the White-throateds enjoy the pre-shelled sunflowers and cracked corn.